Swiss-Polar-Institute/data-management-guidance/documentation/metadata.md

 Some commonly used ones are:

-* [SeaDataNet]() - oceanography terms at many levels
+* [SeaDataNet](https://www.seadatanet.org/) - oceanography terms at many levels
-* [Global Change Master Directory (GCMD)]() - environmental data keywords, instrument names, geographical names and more
+* [Global Change Master Directory (GCMD) Keywords](https://earthdata.nasa.gov/earth-observation-data/find-data/gcmd/gcmd-keywords) - environmental data keywords, instrument names, geographical names and more
-* [Climate and Forecast (CF) Convention]() - parameter names with definitions and units, mostly related to climate, forecasting and atmospheric science.
+* [Climate and Forecast (CF) Convention](http://cfconventions.org/) - parameter names with definitions and units, mostly related to climate, forecasting and atmospheric science.

 It is very difficult to have complete and exhaustive lists as science is constantly evolving, so many of these sets of controlled vocabularies allow users to request additions.
 Do consider doing this if there is a term that you would like to be added.

 ### References

-Cambridge University Press. *Litter*.
-Cambridge Essential Dictionary.
-Retrieved from: [https://dictionary.cambridge.org/dictionary/essential-british-english/litter](https://dictionary.cambridge.org/dictionary/essential-british-english/litter).
-Accessed 31 July 2020.

 Colavizza, G., Hrynaszkiewicz, I., Staden, I., Whitaker, K. and McGillivray, B. (2020) ‘The citation advantage of linking publications to research data’, PLoS ONE, 15(4), pp. 1–18. doi: [10.1371/journal.pone.0230416](https://doi.org/10.1371/journal.pone.0230416).

-Merriam-Webster. *Metadata*.
-Merriam-Webster.com Dictionary.
-Retrieved from: [https://www.merriam-webster.com/dictionary/metadata](https://www.merriam-webster.com/dictionary/metadata).
-Accessed 31 July 2020.

 Smith, P. G., Morrow, R. H. and Ross, D. A. (eds) (2015) Field trials of health interventions: a toolbox.
 3rd edn.
 Oxford: Oxford University Press.